-The Microsoft Interoperability option key is required for all types of communication with Microsoft infrastructure.
+If you use a Gateway Expressway, the Microsoft Interoperability option key is needed for all types of communication with Microsoft infrastructure.
+The option key is not needed if Cisco Meeting Server does the interworking.

 Advanced Networking

 The Advanced Networking option enables the LAN 2 Ethernet port on the Expressway-E, allowing you to have a secondary IP address for your Expressway.
 This option also includes support for deployments where the Expressway-E is located behind a static NAT device, allowing it to have separate public and private IP addresses.